jsfranklin221/jamjock/README.md

 # JamJock

-An AI-powered app that turns your voice into songs using ElevenLabs voice cloning technology.
+An AI-powered app that turns your voice into songs.
 Built with Bolt.new.

 ## Project Status